mantidproject/mantid/docs/source/release/v6.9.0/sans.rst

   between 1D and 2D.
 - Background Subtracted (``_bgsub``) workspaces are now correctly deleted when ``File`` is selected as the save location in the ISIS SANS GUI.
-- Fixes a crash when a sample run cannot be found in the Mask tab of the :ref:`ISIS_SANS_Settings_Tab-ref`.
+- Fixed a crash when a sample run cannot be found in the Mask tab of the :ref:`ISIS_SANS_Settings_Tab-ref`.
 - The Beam Centre Finder's bank selector has been simplified to remove unneeded checkboxes.
 - When the instrument is set to LARMOR, the Beam Centre Finder's position labels now indicate that the given values should be in meters (m).